 SUMMARY

-When you’re in the middle of a hard season, hope can feel impossibly far away — especially if trauma has taught your nervous system that good things don’t last.
-This post offers 101 reasons life will be okay, organized into meaningful themes, alongside the clinical and neurobiological science of why hope is harder for some of us than others.
-Read it slowly.
+When you’re in the middle of a hard season, hope can feel neurologically inaccessible, not just emotionally distant.
+This post offers 101 specific, concrete reasons it will be okay, organized into seven themed sections with clinical context on why hope is harder after trauma.
+Read slowly.
 Take what lands.
+Leave the rest for later.

 When Hope Feels Like a Foreign Language